 Internal Account/School funds are collected internally by the school.
 The school's internal account funds shall be used to benefit the students and those activities as authorized by the district.
-Refer to School Board Policy 6610 located on the district website, www.hernandoschools.org/school-board/index.
+Refer to School Board Policy 6610 located on the district website, School Board Policy.

 All money should be collected in the school office.
-Collections made collected by the school must be substantiated by a Monies Collected form from school activities and are to be turned in to the bookkeeper at the end of the day.
+Funds collected by the school must be substantiated by a Monies Collected form from school activities and are to be turned in to the bookkeeper at the end of the day.
 Collections made outside of normal business hours must be remitted to the school office no later than the next business day.
 If the bookkeeper is unavailable, monies collected should be placed in the school's safety drop box or given to the site administrator or designated backup.
 If there is no drop box or no administrator present, a note to that effect should be included with the supporting documentation turned in with the money.
 This is considered an extreme circumstance.
 No monies are to be held by employees overnight except in the case of an extreme circumstance as noted (documentation required).
-Do not leave the money unattended in the Bookkeeping Office.
+Do not leave the money unattended in the bookkeeping office.